Doula costs

 Phone and text support

 When you add it up, a birth doula package often represents 30–50+ hours of combined time.
-Broken down hourly, the rate is typically $25–50/hour — comparable to other professional support services.
+Broken down hourly, doula rates typically work out to $25–50/hour, which is comparable to other professional support services.
+Postpartum doula costs are lower upfront since they're billed hourly at $25 to $50 per hour rather than as a package.

 Five factors that drive doula pricing